Two-photon physics at future electron-positron colliders: Two-photon collisions at electron-positron colliders

 The cross-section of two-photon scattering of electron (positron) can be calculated as a convolution of amplitudes describing the emission of virtual photons off initial particle and the $\gamma\gamma\to X$ transition.
 The first one is calculated within the QED, and the second can be expanded in independent tensors, the choice of which is quite arbitrary up to the conservation of the Lorenz invariance, T- and gauge invariance.
 For the sake of physical interpretation, it is encoded in five structure functions.
 Three of them can be expressed through the cross section $\sigma_{a,b}$ for scalar ($a,b=S$) and transverse photons ($a,b=T$).
 The other structure functions $\tau_{TT}$ and $\tau_{TS}$ correspond to transitions with spin-flip for each of the photons with total helicity conservation \cite{Budnev:1974de}:

-where $\rho_{i}^{ab}$ are the density matrices of the virtual photon in the $\gamma\gamma$-helicity basis, $p_i, (p_i')$ corresponds to the momentum of initial (scattered) leptons, $\tilde{\phi}$ is the angle between the scattering planes of colliding particles in c.m.s. of photons, $m_e$ is the mass of the initial lepton.
+where $\rho_{i}^{ab}$ are the density matrices of the virtual photon in the $\gamma\gamma$-helicity basis, $p_i, (p_i')$ corresponds to the momentum and energy of initial (scattered) leptons, $ E_i$ stands for scattered lepton energies, $\tilde{\phi}$ is the angle between the scattering planes of colliding particles in c.m.s. of photons, $m_e$ is the mass of the initial lepton.

-The exact formula (\ref{budnevEq}) provides an accurate estimation of two-photon process at any kinematical region and could be used for quantitatively correct simulations \cite{Schuler:1997ex, Schuler:1997yw}.
+The exact formula (\ref{budnevEq}) provides an accurate estimation of two-photon process at any kinematical region and could be used for quantitatively correct simulations \cite{Schuler:1997ex,Schuler:1997yw}.
 At the limit $q_i^2\to 0$ one can see a logarithmic enhancement of cross-section, with natural kinematic "regularization" value at $m_e^2$.

 The small $q^2_i$ domain gives the main contribution to the cross-section of the process under consideration.
 In this limit the expression for (\ref{budnevEq}) can be simplified under the procedure called Equivalent Photon Approximation (Weizacher-Williams' method).